ghi-electronics/BrainPad-Docs/go-beyond/brainpad-class-reference.md

 BrainPad.Buzzer.StopBuzzing() – Stops the buzzer if it is currently playing.

 ## BrainPad.Display
+The BrainPad display is an output device.
+The BrainPad has commands allowing you to display numbers and text and draw simple pictures and shapes including points, lines, circles and rectangles.

 Display commands in this section only change the memory buffer of the display and are not seen until you also call the BrainPad.Display.ShowOnScreen() method.

 BrainPad.Display.Height() – returns the BrainPad display's height in pixels (64).